 Anatomy of a brand.

 If we want to truly understand what a brand is, we need to break it down into several core elements.
-We’ll start from the abstract elements and work our way out towards the tangible elements.
+We’ll start from the abstract elements and work our way out toward the tangible elements.

 Purpose tackles one of the most difficult questions – the infamous “why”.
 Why is your company in business beyond making money?
 What’s the passion behind the work?

-Of course, you need money to sustain the business, but ideally the cheese is more of a means than an end.
+Of course, you need money to sustain the business, but ideally, the cheese is more of a means than an end.
 Money should be a result of pursuing something more meaningful.
 Your purpose needs to be something deeper than “stacks of cash”.

 Purpose is the soul of a brand.
 It shows what drives you as a business.
 This is where you will derive your values later on.
-I mean your real values, not the bullshit most companies slap on their walls which no one believes in.
+I mean your real values, not the bullshit most companies slap on their walls that no one believes in.